Damnatio ad bestias: History and description

 Christian Dirce by Henryk Siemiradzki (National Museum, Warsaw) shows the punishment of a Roman woman who had converted to Christianity.
 At the Emperor Nero's wish, the woman, like mythological Dirce, was tied to a wild bull and dragged around the arena.

 The custom of submitting criminals to lions was brought to ancient Rome by two commanders, Lucius Aemilius Paullus Macedonicus, who defeated the Macedonians in 167 BC, and his son Scipio Aemilianus, who conquered the African city of Carthage in 146 BC.
 It was originally a military punishment, possibly borrowed from the Carthaginians.
 Rome reserved its earliest use for non-Roman military allies found guilty of defection or desertion.
 The sentenced were tied to columns or thrown to the animals, practically defenseless (i.e. obicĕre bestiis).

-Some documented examples of damnatio ad bestias in Ancient Rome include the following: Strabo witnessed the execution of the rebel slaves' leader Selurus.
-The bandit Laureolus was crucified and then devoured by an eagle and a bear, as described by the poet Martial in his Book of Spectacles.
-Such executions were also documented by Seneca the Younger (On anger, III 3), Apuleius (The Golden Ass, IV, 13), Titus Lucretius Carus (On the Nature of things) and Petronius Arbiter (Satyricon, XLV).
-Cicero was indignant that a man was thrown to the beasts to amuse the crowd just because he was considered ugly.
-Suetonius wrote that when the price of meat was too high, Caligula ordered prisoners, with no discrimination as to their crimes, to be fed to circus animals.
+Among the documented cases of damnatio ad bestias in ancient Rome is the execution of the rebel slave leader Selurus, witnessed by Strabo.
+Such executions were also documented by Seneca the Younger and Lucretius.
 Pompey used damnatio ad bestias for showcasing battles and, during his second consulate (55 BC), staged a fight between heavily armed gladiators and 18 elephants.
+In a letter to a friend, Cicero described these games as splendid but tasteless, noting that a "man of refinement" could find no pleasure in repeatedly seeing how "a weak man is torn by an extremely powerful animal".
+Fictitious instances are featured in Petronius's Satyricon and in Apuleius's novel The Golden Ass.

+Some convicts were killed in executions deliberately arranged to resemble scenes from mythology.
+Martial, who wrote about the Colosseum's opening games in his Book of Spectacles, described how a man dressed as Orpheus playing his lyre was ripped apart by a bear.
+Similarly, the bandit Laureolus was crucified and then devoured by an eagle and a bear in a deadly staging of the myth of Prometheus.

 The most popular animals were tigers, which were imported to Rome in significant numbers specifically for damnatio ad bestias.
 Brown bears, brought from Gaul, Germany and even North Africa, were less popular.
 Local municipalities were ordered to provide food for animals in transit and not delay their stay for more than a week.
 Some historians believe that the mass export of animals to Rome had a serious impact on wildlife numbers in North Africa.